biaginidavide/AcousticEmissionAnalysis/readme.txt

 Acoustic emission analysis:

-This pithon tool allows to perform different types of analysis of acoustic signals.
+This python tool allows to perform different types of analysis of acoustic signals.
-It is intended to analyse signals collected using Vallen system http://www.vallen.de/ It can be used in combination with the dataset: see the refernce paper at:
+It is intended to analyze signals collected using Vallen system http://www.vallen.de/ It can be used in combination with the dataset: see the reference paper at:

 All scripts make use of vallene ae tool to open and extract acoustic data (see more details at https://pypi.org/project/vallenae/)
-The sripts run on python version 3.8.3
-The suggested scripting tool is Spyder (https://www.spyder-ide.org/)

-Before run the scripts, store the folder 'valleneae' in local python libraries
+Before running the scripts, store the folder 'valleneae' in local Python libraries

 Content: